Global True Lithuania Encyclopedia of Lithuanian heritage worldwide

 A chapel for those died for Lithuanian freedom glowing in the night at Kennebunk Lithuanian park

-Kennebunk Lithuanian Franciscan monastery
+Kennebunk Lithuanian Franciscan Monastery

 The calm town of Kennebunk attracted the attention of Lithuanian Franciscans who fled the Soviet Genocide, arriving there in 1947.
 They acquired a 1908 Tudor-style manor originally built for industrialist A. Rogers (architects Green and Wicks) for their monastery.
-With Lithuania occupied, the convent served as Lithuanian Franciscans' global hub.
+With Lithuania occupied, the monastery served as Lithuanian Franciscans' global hub.
 In 1953, the Kennebunk Franciscans attached a nice chapel to the manor.
 Its pretty expressionist stained-glass windows and metal decor elements were created by a famous Lithuanian church interior designer V. K. Jonynas.
 The windows are especially Lithuanian, as both the inscriptions and the depicted scenes are related to Lithuania (the Gate of Dawn in Vilnius, St. Casimir, the coat of arms of Vilnius, etc.).

 Lithuanian monastery palace